 The Company's Manual on Corporate Governance and SRC Rule 68, provide that the Company's external auditor shall either be rotated or the handling partner be changed every five (5) years or earlier, subject to the provisions of SRC Rule 68 paragraph 3 (b) (ix) on the two-year cooling off period.
-Mr. Enrico Baluyut has been the signing partner for ATI since 2013 or less than 5 years.
+Mr. Enrico Baluyut has been the signing partner for ATI since 2013.
+He will be replaced by Ms. Emerald Anne Bagnes in 2018 to comply with the provisions of the Manual on Corporate Governance and SRC Rule 68 on rotation of handling partner.

-&lt;sup>9 Directors' per diem amounted to Php 2,570,000.00(for 2016) Php 3,310,000.00 (for 2015).
+12 Directors' per diem amounted to Php 2,400,000 (for 2017) Php 2,570,000 (for 2016).
 The Chairman receives Php60, 000.00 per diem, for every board meeting attended, while members of the Board receive Php50, 000.00.

 In accordance with the Company's Manual on Corporate Governance, the Audit Committee recommends the appointment of external auditors.
 The Audit Committee is composed of Atty.
 Teodoro L. Locsin, Jr. (independent director) as Chairman, Atty.
-Monico V. Jacob and Mr. Kwok Leung Law as members.
+Monico V. Jacob and (effective April 1, 2018) Mr. Ahmad Yousef Ahmad Alhassan Al Simreen13 as members.
 The Board approved the Audit Committee's recommendation for the appointment of R.G.
 Manabat & Co. as external auditors and resolved to submit the approval of the appointment to the stockholders during the annual stockholders' meeting.